rahil627/mind-of-rathewolf/docs/_posts/2015-10-10-only-yesterday.md

 這個電影太容易。太平常。可是這是小孩的電影。

 好人，好風景，比城市好。
-&#8211; 可是，有費，需要很多工作，industrial revolution and time not mentioned.
+- 可是，有費，需要很多工作，industrial revolution and time not mentioned.

 The problem with narratives is that they show life, instead of showing a method to improve society.
 Narratives will only deeply affect those who have experienced similar times as the characters have, which is often limited to the society the characters live in.

-For example, here, I am reminded of farmers in Taiwan, Taiwan&#8217;s rural areas such as Yilan county which I am currently residing in and the east coast, which I have travelled recently.
+For example, here, I am reminded of farmers in Taiwan, Taiwan's rural areas such as Yilan county which I am currently residing in and the east coast, which I have travelled recently.

 Other than that, nothing to the film applies to my life, and is therefore impractical to me.

 General themes exist.
-The special ones here are the fakeness of short-term tourism, the difficulty of socialization, and a female&#8217;s perspective in contemporary society.
+The special ones here are the fakeness of short-term tourism, the difficulty of socialization, and a female's perspective in contemporary society.

 But as usual, narratives are just consumables, not reality, nothing to react to.
 Quite different from a practical handbook, a workshop, or a social experience.